-As in the case of Wi-Fi technology, its high energy consumption makes it a technology that is not recommended for battery powered IoT devices, but it is very appropriate for other use cases in which it is necessary to connect IoT devices. far removed from each other, such as vehicle fleet management or the logistics sector.
+As in the case of Wi-Fi technology, its high energy consumption makes it a technology that is not recommended for battery powered IoT devices.
+However, it is very appropriate for other use cases in which it is necessary to connect IoT devices far removed from each other, such as vehicle fleet management or the logistics sector.

 Special mention deserves the new generation; 5G.
 With its ultra-low latency and high speed, which positions it as the technology of the future for connected and autonomous mobility, as well as for augmented reality, among many other applications in the field of security, health or industry.

 At this point, we cannot fail to mention two technologies that are very popular lately: LTE-M and NB-IoT cellular networks.
 Both are Low Power Wide Area (LPWA) technologies designed for IoT applications.
-What they facilitate is the connection to the Internet of devices that need to transmit small amounts of data at low cost and in a way that optimizes battery life.
+They facilitate internet connection for devices that only need to transmit small amounts of data at low cost and in a way that optimizes battery life.
 This makes both protocols very convenient for multitude applications with these needs, which is why an important development of both technologies is expected in the coming years.

 Conclusion: you should closely follow the evolution of the IoT